The Best 2 Week Russia Itinerary: What To See & Do In Russia

-The most beautiful and romantic city in Russia has a lot to offer, from top world art museums and stunning royal residences to nightlife and shopping.
+Russia’s most beautiful and romantic city has a lot to offer, from top world art museums and stunning royal residences to nightlife and shopping.

-Public transport works quite good in the city with metro being the fastest and the easiest way of moving around.
+Public transport works quite well in the city with the Metro being the fastest and the easiest way of moving around.
 One metro trip costs 0,5 Euro.
-There are hundreds of accommodation options in the city from hostels to B&Bs and fancy hotels.
+There are hundreds of accommodation options in the city, from hostels to B&Bs and fancy hotels.

 - The Hermitage Museum/Winter Palace: One of the top art museums in the world.
-It says if you stop at every item (painting, sculpture or artifact) for 1 second you’ll need years to finish.
-It gets hectic in summer with thousands of people surrounding the main art treasures; Da Vinci, Raphael, Rembrandt’s paintings.
-Buy your ticket online it’ll save you a lot of time staying in a long queue outside.
+It says if you stop at every item (painting, sculpture, or artifact) for 1 second, you’ll need years to finish.
+In summer, it gets hectic with thousands of people surrounding the main art treasures; Da Vinci, Raphael, Rembrandt’s paintings.
+Buy your ticket online; it’ll save you a lot of time staying in a long queue outside.

-- The Russian Museum: A great collection of Russia art from old icons to modern painting.
+- The Russian Museum: A great collection of Russian art from old icons to modern painting.

 - Peterhof: The fountain residence and ex-summer royal residence built as a repetition of Versaille.
-Impressive palace with golden, hundreds of small and big fountains, a beautiful park, it’s a must visit place.
+An impressive palace with golden, hundreds of small and big fountains, a beautiful park, it’s a must-visit place.
 If you travel with children, they will enjoy a visit there are many joke fountains where they can get soaking wet.
-Just be sure to bring extra clothes and towel with you.
+Just be sure to bring extra clothes and a towel with you.

 - White Nights and Drawing Bridges: These two are strongly associated with each other.
 White Nights is a fascinating phenomenon when the daylight is basically 24 hours.
-The shortest night, 21st of June, in St.Petersburg is less than 2 hours but in fact, it never gets really dark.
+The shortest night, June 21, in St.Petersburg is less than 2 hours, but in fact, it never gets really dark.
 Summer is navigation season in the city, the Neva river gets quite busy, but it starts only at night when all the bridges are closed for traffic.
-The show of opening bridges starts with music and lights between 1 am, and 2 am, there are thousands of people, locals, and tourists, watching it every day.
+The show of opening bridges begins with music and lights between 1 am, and 2 am; thousands of people, locals, and tourists watch it every day.